0x32767/0x102-discord-bot/docs/lua-errors.md

 embed: Embed = Embed(
      title=">>INSERT TITLE HERE<<",
      description=">>INSERT DESCRIPTION HERE<<",
-     color=0x00ff00 # this creates a nice matrix gereen )
+     color=0x00ff00 # this creates a nice matrix green )
 ```

-These paramiters are accessed from the embed object created by the user.
+These parameters are accessed from the embed object created by the user.

 ### use